Sampling from QUBO with OMMX Adapter

 sample_set.constraints.head(2)

-equality used_ids name subscripts description removed_reason value.0 value.1 value.2 value.3 ... feasible.14 feasible.6 feasible.15 feasible.12 feasible.8 feasible.0 feasible.5 feasible.13 feasible.1 feasible.4
+equality used_ids name subscripts description removed_reason value.0 value.1 value.2 value.3 ... feasible.14 feasible.6 feasible.15 feasible.12 feasible.0 feasible.5 feasible.8 feasible.13 feasible.1 feasible.4

 id

 0 =0 {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13,... place [0] <NA> uniform_penalty_method 0.0 0.0 0.0 0.0 ...
-True True True True True True True True True True
+True True True True True False True True True True

 1 =0 {16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 2... place [1] <NA> uniform_penalty_method 0.0 0.0 0.0 0.0 ...
 True True True True True True True True True True